What is Non-Judicial Foreclosure?

 REtipster does not provide legal advice.
 The information in this article can be impacted by many unique variables.
 Always consult with a qualified legal professional before taking action.

-Borrowers who sign a deed of trust with their promissory note are subject to non-judicial foreclosures.
-When someone takes out a loan to buy real estate, they generally sign a promissory note, which is the promise to repay the loan according to the terms in the agreement, and either a mortgage or a deed of trust.
+When someone takes out a loan to buy real estate, they generally sign a promissory note, which is the promise to repay the loan according to the terms in the agreement, along with either a mortgage or a deed of trust.

 A mortgage is an agreement between two parties, the borrower and the lender.
 If the borrower defaults, the lender can take possession of the property.
 A mortgage holder generally has to go through the courts to get an order to foreclose.

 Meanwhile, a deed of trust is an agreement between three parties: the borrower, the lender, and a trustee, typically the title company.
-The lender transfers security interest in the property to the trustee in the deed of trust.
-If the borrower defaults on the note, the trustee assumes control of the property and sells it, transferring the proceeds to the lender.
-The deed of trust grants this power to the trustee, and as a result, no court order is required to foreclose on the property.
+The lender transfers its security interest in the property to the trustee in the deed of trust.
+If the borrower defaults on the note, the trustee assumes control of the property and sells it.
+When the sale proceeds from the property are received by the trustee, it will transfer those proceeds to the lender.
+The deed of trust grants this power to the trustee, and as a result, if a deed of trust includes the “power of sale” language, no court order is required to foreclose on the property.

 Non-Judicial Foreclosure States